Laura is a longtime online writer. Her articles focus on everything from sports to gardening to cooking.

 Simple to make and full of vitamin C and other nutrients, fruit smoothies are great morning options for those avoiding gluten.
 Just mix strawberries, bananas, gluten-free yogurt, and some orange juice in the blender for a delicious healthy beverage.

 Most cereals are made with oats or wheat.
 Chex Apple Cinnamon, my daughter's favorite, is made with whole grain rice and has no artificial favors or colors.
 Chex cereal comes in six gluten-free varieties.
-The Apple Cinnamon is sweet tasting, but only has 8 grams of sugar—not bad for a kids' cereal.
+The Apple Cinnamon is sweet-tasting, but it only has 8 grams of sugar—not bad for a kids' cereal.

 3. King Arthur's Gluten-Free Muffin Mix